lidofinance/lido-terra-stluna-bluna-converter-contract/contracts/converter/README.md

 *Returns the amount of tokens in the pool for all assets as well as the amount of LP tokens issued.*

-In the case of the conveter contract *amount of tokens in the pool for all assets* means *the total amount of issued tokens for all assets* and LP tokens issued is always zero since the contract doesn't have LP tokens logic.
+In the case of the converter contract, *amount of tokens in the pool for all assets* means *the total amount of issued tokens for all assets* and *LP tokens issued* is always zero since the contract does not have any LP token logic.

 ```json
 {